What is Jungfraujoch - Top of Europe?

 Jungfraujoch, also known as "Top of Europe", is a famous viewpoint in Switzerland at 3454 m altitude, located on a ridge between the mountains Mönch and Jungfrau in the Jungfrau Region.

-The Jungfraujoch provides panoramic views of the northern part of the Aletsch Glacier, views of the high peaks in the Alps of the Bernese Oberland and the Valais, a glacier cave with ice sculptures, restaurants, and much more.
+The Jungfraujoch provides panoramic views of the northern part of the Aletsch Glacier, views of the high peaks in the Alps of the Bernese Oberland and the Valais, a glacier cave with ice sculptures, restaurants, souvenir shops, and much more.

-Jungfraujoch prices, tickets and priority boarding explained
+➤ Jungfraujoch prices, tickets and reservations explained

 ---|---|---|